UnknownExplorer13/NifSkope/FEATURE_IDEAS.md

 * A spell to automate the setup of specific shader types (Default, Environment Mapping, Glow, etc.)

+* More warnings for things that might CTD Skyrim (as suggested by mathy)

 * A graph/node-based visual editor widget similar to [Skyrim VFX Editor](https://github.com/jgernandt/skyrim-vfx-editor) (very unlikely given my severe lack of coding knowledge)